This content is selected and controlled by WebMD's editorial staff and is brought to you by Pearle Vision®.

 Macular Degeneration: Test

-Cover one eye and stare at the center dot in this Amsler Grid, from a distance of 12 to 15 inches.
+Cover one eye and stare at the center dot in this Amsler grid, from a distance of 12 to 15 inches.
 (You can wear your reading glasses.)
 Do you see wavy, broken, or blurry lines?
 Are any areas distorted or missing?
-Repeat the procedure for your other eye.
+Repeat for your other eye.
 Although no self-test can substitute for an eye exam, this grid can help detect early symptoms of AMD.

 Next:See how this grid looks with AMD.

-As seen here, the Amsler Grid can look quite distorted to someone with significant macular degeneration and may include a central dark spot.
+As seen here, the Amsler grid can look quite distorted to someone with significant macular degeneration and may include a central dark spot.
 Straight lines that appear wavy are also cause for concern, as they can be an early symptom of "wet" AMD, the more serious and fast-moving type of macular degeneration.
-See your eye care professional right away for a dilated eye exam.
+See your eye doctor right away for a dilated eye exam.

 Diabetic Retinopathy: View